Wall Street ticks up, nudges S&P 500 again to edge of record

 Higher yields can be an indication that investors are upgrading their expectations for inflation and the economy.
 But they can also pull some buyers away from stocks into bonds, hurting stock prices in the process.

-In Asia, Japan’s Nikkei 225 fell 0.8% after data showed the world’s third-largest economy shrank 27.8% from a year earlier in the three months ending in June.
-That was bigger than the deepest decline during 2008-09 financial crisis.
+In Asia, Japan’s Nikkei 225 fell 0.8% after data showed the world’s third-largest economy shrank at an annual rate of 27.8% in April-June, the worst contraction on record.